 Our objective is to produce qualified and trained academic anaesthesiologists who would maintain the highest standards of practice of anaesthesia, act as role models and future leaders in their field, have an interest in the conduct of research both at clinical and basic science levels and who would serve and fulfill the needs of the people of Kenya and greater East Africa.

-The program is a four‐year structured training program.
+The programme is a four‐year structured training programme.
 During the first year of training, the emphasis will be on acquiring and mastering the basic and fundamental aspects of safe and effective anaesthesia care.
 The program will begin with intensive two month introductory lecture series and new trainees shall be continuously and closely supervised and instructed in clinical care by faculty and consultants during this time.

 By the second year, residents shall be exposed to sub‐specialties in anaesthesia and shall continue to improve their technical skills, clinical judgment, decision‐making abilities, and confidence.
 At the end of the second year period, residents shall be eligible to sit the Part I MMed examinations which mainly assess knowledge of the basic sciences relevant to anaesthesia.
 The goal of the junior residency therefore is to obtain the training necessary to be successful in the Part I examination and to acquire a broad clinical base or foundation from which to enter the senior residency period.